League & Complex Contacts:

 Lost or damaged cards may be replaced but there is a $2.00 replacement fee.
 USYSA rules mandate that duplicate cards are not issued and WSRA is responsible for this compliance.

-A travel permit is required for any team traveling to play in a competition outside of the State of Kansas.
-Also applies to any team participating in a Kansas tournament if the team is not from the State of Kansas.
+A travel permit is required for any team traveling to play in a sanctioned competition outside of the State of Kansas.
+Also applies to any team participating in a Kansas league or tournament if the team is not from the State of Kansas.
 The purpose of the travel permit is to verify that the team participating is in good standing with their State.

 How do I get a travel permit?